cupnoodle/fluffyes/33-uibutton-uitableviewcell-tap.md

 This approach works at first glance but I feel like it is a workaround.
-[Tag property](https://developer.apple.com/documentation/uikit/uiview/1622493-tag) is original intended to use to uniquely identify a view in app (similar to creating an IBOutlet), not to use as a data store (in this case, storing the row / index of the item).
+[Tag property](https://developer.apple.com/documentation/uikit/uiview/1622493-tag) is original intended to use to uniquely identify a view in app (similar to creating an IBOutlet to identify a view), not to use as a data store (in this case, storing the row / index of the item).
 Abusing tag can quickly lead to a [nightmare](http://doing-it-wrong.mikeweller.com/2012/08/youre-doing-it-wrong-4-uiview.html) like this if you have multiple section :

 ```swift
 cell.likeButton.tag = indexPath.row + 100